Profile

 📦 Storage

-• You may freeze them as long as all ingredients were fresh and not previously frozen.
+• For longer storage, freeze them immediately after preparation, ensuring all ingredients are fresh and not previously thawed.

 🍷 Pairing